Georges Tavard: Ecumenism

 Tavard was best known for his emphatic support of ecumenism, focusing on bridging the gaps between Roman Catholicism and Protestant sects of Christianity as well as between Christianity and Judaism.
-He voted for the Decree on Ecumenism of the Second Vatican Council, which constituted a starting point for bi-lateral dialogues between churches.
+He voted [in what way, since he was not a bishop?]for the Decree on Ecumenism of the Second Vatican Council, which constituted a starting point for bi-lateral dialogues between churches.
 While he recognized that the papacy and many churches would be reluctant to fully embrace one another, he stressed the importance of education for church officials in pressing for rapprochement with Christians of all denominations.
 While he conceded that consolidation under one church was not feasible, he still implored theologians and lay Christians alike to discuss their views, seek as much common ground as they could find and leave it to God from there.
 He detested the manner in which the Catholic Church treated other sects and their leaders.
-For example, he beseeched the Catholic brass to cease with the hundreds of years of condemnations of Martin Luther and to accord him a place of honor instead.
+For example, he beseeched the Catholic brass [Who exactly?
+Catholics didn't have "brass," but there are bishops, cardinals, and popes among other leaders] to cease with the hundreds of years of condemnations of Martin Luther and to accord him a place of honor instead.
 Father Tavard made a significant contribution to Symposia of The Villanova Theology Institute founded by Professor Joseph Papin through his presentation: "Ecumenical Dimensions: A New Hope and Vision of unity" in The Pilgrim People: A Vision With Hope, ed.
 Joseph Papin, The Villanova University Press, 1970, pp. 143–168.
 He also addressed the important topic of a reconstruction of the ministry: "Can the Ministry be Re-Constructed?" in Transcendence and Immanence, Reconstruction in the Light of Process Thinking, Festschrift in Honour of Joseph Papin, ed.
 Joseph Armenti, Volume I, The Abbey Press, 1972, pp. 83–98.
 (Some issue arose concerning the editing of Tavard's article, but a comparison of the manuscript submitted and the printed text shows that they were identical).
 Again, in looking to further the unity of Christians and a "'wider ecumenism' embracing all great religions", Fr.
 Tavard authored an article which sought a "positive response" to this widing of the ecumenical ideal: "Two Sources for Christology," in The Papin Gedenkschrift: Dimensions in the Human Religious Quest, Essays in Memory of Joseph Papin, Volume I: Theological Dimensions, ed.
 Joseph Armenti (Michigan, 1987), pp. 38–53.